Finite element approximation of parabolic SPDEs with Whittle--Mat\'ern noise: Introduction

-The first contribution of this paper is a new way of discretizing \eqref{eq:model-in-intro}, and our second contribution is Theorem \ref{theorem:strong-rate} and Corollary \ref{cor:pathwise-rate}, which describes rates of strong and pathwise convergence for our proposed discretization.
-The structure of the paper is as follows: in the preliminaries section we state our assumptions on \eqref{eq:model-in-intro} and its numerical approximation, in addition to a space and time regularity result for the mild solution of \eqref{eq:model-in-intro}.
-In the next section we outline our nested finite element approximation, and state our strong and pathwise convergence results.
-The last two sections contains the proof of Theorem \ref{theorem:strong-rate} and Corollary \ref{cor:pathwise-rate}, and numerical experiments verifying these convergence rates.
+The main results of this paper can be summarized as follows: \begin{enumerate} \item we propose a new and computationally efficient way of discretizing \eqref{eq:model-in-intro}, which contrary to existing discretizations, involves a finite element approximation of the additive noise, \item we derive strong and pathwise convergence rates for our proposed discretization, which are given in Theorem \ref{theorem:strong-rate} and Corollary \ref{cor:pathwise-rate}, respectively, and finally \item we verify the convergence rates obtained by numerical experiments using different values of $\gamma$ in one and two spatial dimensions. \end{enumerate} The paper is structured as follows: in Section 2 we state our assumptions on \eqref{eq:model-in-intro} (Assumption \ref{assumption:model}) and its numerical approximation (Assumption \ref{assumption:fem}).
+We also state a space and time regularity result of the mild solution of \eqref{eq:model-in-intro} (Lemma \ref{lemma:space-regularity-mild-solution} and Lemma \ref{lemma:time-regularity-mild-solution}).
+In Section 3 we outline our finite element approximation of \eqref{eq:model-in-intro}.
+We also state our strong and pathwise convergence results for this approximation (Theorem \ref{theorem:strong-rate} and Corollary \ref{cor:pathwise-rate}).
+Section 4 contains the proof of Theorem \ref{theorem:strong-rate}, and Section 5 numerical experiments verifying the convergence rate obtained in Theorem \ref{theorem:strong-rate} and Corollary \ref{cor:pathwise-rate}.